Daniel-Gong/daniel-gong.github.io/_pages/about.md

 # **News**

 **- 2024.6** I was selected as a participant for the [2024 Analytical Connectionism Summer School](https://events.simonsfoundation.org/event/e070287e-741e-4809-adea-7269142737cb/summary)!
+The summer school only admits ~38 participants.
 I have also been awarded a travel scholarship to attend the summer school.

 **- 2024.4** I gave a [talk](https://www.cogneurosociety.org/documents/CNS_2024_Program_Booklet.pdf) at CNS Annual Meeting!